jmadibekov/me/README.md

 ## Running Locally

-1. Clone the project
+1. Clone the project.

    ```sh
    git clone https://github.com/nurbakyt99/me.git
    ```

-2. Run the development server from the root of the repo
+2. Run the development server from the root of the repo.

    ```sh
    npm run dev